winitzki/scall/tutorial/programming_dhall.md

   = λ(a : Type) → λ(nel : NEL a) → nel
 ```

-To see that this is a "right fold", apply `foldNEL` to some functions `ar : a → r` and `arr : a → r → r` and a three-element list such as `example1`.
+To see that this is a "right fold", apply `foldNEL` to some functions `last : a → r` and `next : a → r → r` and a three-element list such as `example1`.
 The result
-will be `arr 1 (arr 2 (ar 3))`; the first function evaluation is at the right-most element of the list.
+will be `next 1 (next 2 (last 3))`; the first function evaluation is at the right-most element of the list.

 Folding with `one` and `consn` gives again the initial list: